SynergyUSAllc/LogMe/README.md

 When you click on the Open LogMe button you should be able to see your log files.

-The Log file contains information like the date and the time about all the actions you did while using word.
+The Log file contains information like the date and the time about all the actions you did while using Microsoft word.

 Here is an example